Tanker hijacked: 26 Indian soldiers made it back home, 2 remained in Iran says seafarer organisati

 Captain Singh contacted HRAS this morning by Whats App to say the Gulf Sky has been hijacked on 5/7/20 but all crew were safe and now home, Human Rights at Sea said.

 Concerns raised over location of MV Gulf Sky and its 22 Indian crew.
 AIS turned off for last 8 days.
-Flag & charity working to establish facts with authorities, the group also said on Twitter.
+Flag and charity working to establish facts with authorities, the group also said on Twitter.

 TankerTrackers.Com, a website that tracks oil trade at sea said it saw the vessel in the satellite photos on Tuesday in Iranian waters off Hormuz Island.
 In May the US Justice Department had filed criminal charges against two Iranians accusing them of trying to launder around 12 million USD to buy the tanker, then named the MT Nautica.